urbit/hoon-workbook/caesar.md

       $(chart (~(put by chart) i.a i.b), a t.a, b t.b)
 ```

-Putting it all together, we are going to call the gate we are in again,
-changing `chart` to be the new `map` produced by adding the new entry.
+Putting it all together, we are going to call the gate we are in again, changing `chart` to be the new `map` produced by adding the new entry.
 We are also changing `a` and `b` to be the tails of those.
-We're done
-with the head after putting it in the map so we're essentially cutting
-it from our `tape`.
+We're done with the head after putting it in the map so we're essentially cutting it from our `tape`.

 Perhaps now you can understand why this arm is named `zipper`.
 It's
-putting two tapes togeather by matching pieces from each side, something
-akin to a jacket zipper.
+putting two tapes together by matching pieces from each side, something akin to a jacket zipper.

 Having finished the `zipper` arm lets move on.